David has had a variety of life experiences, which he loves to share with his readers.

 There are dozens, probably hundreds, of reasons why someone may drop out of college.
 It could be a financial issue, a time issue, or a personal issue.
 Any of these reasons could be why someone decided to drop out of college.

-In my case, I had multiple things that were hampering my college education - difficulties getting along with my family, video games, and the person I was dating at the time.
+In my case, I had multiple things that were hampering my college education—difficulties getting along with my family, video games, and the person I was dating at the time.
 All of that lead me to leave college, not once, but twice.
-I preferred to work, spend my money on video games, and being with my girlfriend.
+I preferred to work, spend my money on video games, and be with my girlfriend.
 I eventually left my city to be with my girlfriend, leaving everything behind.
 Also, I didn't take classes in the field I wanted.
-In fact, I was discouraged by family to take classes in the field I wanted.
+In fact, I was discouraged by my family to take classes in the field I wanted.

 2. We Weren't Ready For College

 This is another reason why someone may drop out of college, but I have this separate since it is the underlining item why someone may drop out—they weren't ready yet.
 Someone may not be financially, physically, or emotionally ready for college.
 Going to college right after high school is an expectation, but it shouldn't feel mandatory.

 For me, I knew I wasn't ready on the first day of classes.
 I was standing outside waiting for my math class to start and felt very apprehensive about it.
 I wasn't open to learning, so it was all downhill from there.
 I'm unsure if a break between high school and college would have helped, but I knew I wasn't ready for college right after high school.
 My mother pushed me to college right after high school, even though I wasn't ready for it.